 The hotel has 618 bedrooms spread over 18 floors!
 We are in a castle here, where each room is of a different size.
 As far as decor is concerned, of course you find the same colours (blue and yellow or gold and mauve) and facilities (32-inch flat screen, alarm clock, coffee-maker, safe deposit box, iron, and ironing board).
 You begin by choosing or discovering your bed: a queen or king-size bed or two double beds.
 The rooms are a good size and some have a small lounge area with a sofa for you to rest on after a day's walking without having to go to bed.
 The bathroom is narrow, which is a shame.
 Even so, it has a bathtub, a large mirror, a hair-dryer, hospitality products and bathrobes to wander around these luxurious surroundings as if you were at home.
 Some rooms overlook the river whereas others overlook the city or the interior gardens (the least impressive view).

+A superb and romantic restaurant, the Champlain, offers a splendid view of the St. Lawrence River (there are not many tables by the window, so remember to arrive early or book in advance) and serves French and continental gastronomic cuisine prepared by the chef Jean Soulard.
+Another restaurant serves breakfast, lunch and dinner in the form of a buffet.
+The cuisine is good here.
 There is a very pleasant bar, the St. Lawrence, which you have to go to even if you are not staying in the hotel and which offers a splendid view of the St. Lawrence in a pleasant setting, with a wooden counter forming a circle in the centre of the bar.
 You can have soups, sandwiches and tapas here, while sipping a cocktail, beer or glass of wine.
 Two large fireplaces give it a welcoming atmosphere.
 A lounge bar provides live piano music just next door.
 Book a place by the window - the show on the St. Lawrence is incredible.On Sundays a large brunch, a local tradition, is organised in the restaurant.
 A guaranteed family and convivial atmosphere.